brandonmarczak/YelpCamp/README.md

 # YelpCamp

 YelpCamp is a Full Stack NodeJs Web App Project that was completed as a part of [Colt Steele's bootcamp](https://www.udemy.com/the-web-developer-bootcamp/).
-My version of YelpCamp has a few tweaks beyond what was coded in class.

 Built with: NodeJS, ExpressJS, Heroku, MongoDB at mLab